 For example, if you do the majority of your business in the UK and choose to have a virtual phone number that’s based in the UK even though you’re physically in the US, your local customers might think that you’re actually based in the UK.
 Also, any calls to and from your local customers will be charged at the international rate from the UK to the US.

 Now that we have talked some about costs, the question is, how can you keep them as low as possible for your business?
 Here are the steps you need to take to ensure your business is paying as little as possible for your international calls.

-- Be Willing to Leave Your Current Provider – Odds are you already have a business phone provider.
-The reality is, they may not be one of the cheapest options for international calling.
-If you make a lot of international calls and truly want to cut your costs, you have to be willing to switch to a provider who can make that happen.
-It may be a hassle in the short term, but you have to think what is best for your business long-term.
+- Be willing to leave your current provider.
+Odds are that you already have a business phone provider.
+However, they may not be the best provider for your specific needs.
+If you make a lot of international calls and truly want to cut your costs, you have to be willing to switch to a provider that can make that happen.
+The short-term inconvenience will be more than compensated by the long-term savings.

-- Always Read the Fineprint and Ask Questions – This is a biggie.
-A lot of phone providers advertise great international rates and plans.
-But when you read the fine print, many of them have restricted countries and higher rates on certain numbers.
-Just do your due diligence and make sure you know what you are signing up for.
+- Always read the fine print and ask questions.
+Some phone providers advertise great international rates and plans, but when you read the fine print there may be conditions, restrictions, or introductory offers that quickly increase in cost.
+Do your due diligence and make sure you know what you are signing up for.

-International calls are going to cost your business money.
-But, by understanding how international call rates work and shopping around until you find the best match for your international calling needs, you can significantly cut down on your international calling expenses.
+International calls are a necessary expense for your business.
+However, by understanding how international calling rates work and shopping around until you find the best match for your particular needs, you can significantly reduce your international calling expenses.